jaco9419/C-Plus-Plus/README.md

 This is an educative repository to practice C++.
 It may include concepts and small projects.
 Concepts are ordered from last to first.
 Most of this information is taken directly from Codecadem's C++ learning course.

+## 4) User Input

+Another way to assign a value to a variable is through user input.
+A lot of times, we want the user of the program to enter information for the program.

+We have cout for output, and there is something called cin that’s used for input!

+<code>std::cout << "Enter your password: ";</code>
+<code>std::cin >> password;</code>

+The name cin refers to the standard input stream (pronounced “see-in”, for character input).
+The second operand of the >> operator (“get from”) specifies where that input goes.

+## 3) Variables and data types

+In C++ you declare a variable by typing its data type before it.
+They can be:

+-<code>int</code>: integer numbers

+-<code>double</code>: floating-point numbers

+-<code>char</code>: individual characters

+-<code>string</code>: a sequence of characters

+-<code>bool</code>: true/false values

+<code>int score;</code>

+The int is the type of the variable.
+The score is the name of the variable.
+The ; is how we end a statement.

+In C++, variable names consist only of upper/lower case letters, digits, and/or underscores.
+C++ is known as a strongly typed language.

 ## 2) Compile and Execute

 <strong>Compile:</strong> A computer can only understand machine code.
 A compiler can translate the C++ programs that we write into machine code.
 To compile a file, you need to type g++ followed by the file name in the terminal: